prometheus-operator/prometheus-operator/Documentation/user-guides/monitoring-kubernetes-ingress.md

 kubectl apply -f ambassador-monitor.yaml
 ```

-Prometheus will now be configured to collect metrics from the `ambassadr-admin` Kubernetes service with the internal address: `http://ambassador-admin:8877/metrics`.
+Prometheus will now be configured to collect metrics from the `ambassador-admin` Kubernetes service with the internal address: `http://ambassador-admin:8877/metrics`.

 ## Examining Ingress Metrics